edgarisnew/selenium_projects/README.md

-This project envolves learning everything I can about utilising Selenium (Python).
+This project envolves learning everything I can about utilizing Selenium (Python).

 The main areas I hope to tackle are: